ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 3.4 Exam Timeline
 ^^^^^^^^^^^^^^^^^
-- Artemis stores the current state of a submission for text, modeling, and quiz exercises every 30s or whenever the student clicks on the save button.
+- Artemis stores the current state of a submission for text, modeling, and quiz exercises every 30s or whenever the student clicks the save button.
-- As instructor you have the possibility to view all those states as well as the submissions for file-upload or programming exercises using the exam timeline.
+- As instructor, you have the possibility to view all those states as well as the submissions for file-upload or programming exercises using the exam timeline.
 - The exam timeline is available on the details page of a student exam when the student exam has been submitted by clicking on the button |exam_timeline|.
 If the exam has not been submitted yet, the exam timeline button is disabled and shows an explanatory tooltip.
 - The exam timeline shows all submissions of the student in chronological order.
-You can navigate between the different timestamps on the slider or navigating between different exercises using the navigation bar below the timeline
+You can navigate between the different timestamps on the slider or navigate between different exercises using the navigation bar below the timeline
-- For programming exercises you can view a git diff between the currently selected submission and the previous submission or the template of this exercise.
+- For programming exercises, you can view a git diff between the currently selected submission and the previous submission or the template of this exercise.

 .. figure:: instructor/exam_timeline_example.png
      :alt: Exam timeline